baserun-ai/baserun-py/README.md

 - `log`: Any arbitrary logs you want to attach to a trace or completion
 - `feedback`: Any score-based feedback given from users (e.g. thumbs up/down, star rating)
 - `variable`: Any variables used, e.g. while rendering a template
-- `annotate`: Any arbitrary attributes you want to attach to a trace or completion
+- `tag`: Any arbitrary attributes you want to attach to a trace or completion

 Each tag type has functions on traced OpenAI objects and completions.
 Each tag function can accept a `metadata` parameter which is an arbitrary dictionary with any values you might want to capture.